redbeardcreator/hyperlight-gc/README.md

 This is a fork of Hyperlight.
 The intent is to make it installable via composer.
 Well, and also modernize the codebase.

+I'm doing this so I can propose using it in a few projects that I'm currently using that could use PHP-based code highlighting.

 ## Why use Hyperlight?

 * **Easy to use.** There’s no configuration.
 The following code will highlight your source